bharathsnvs/webRTC-rooms/README.md

 Built to understand webRTC and how it can be used to host communication channels between peers.
+Tested multi room functionality via ngrok, which lets you set up a tunnel with https.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).